 Controls and instrumentation research at the Nuclear AMRC focuses on developing and applying digital technologies which can deliver real value in nuclear applications.

-Based in dedicated workshops at the Nuclear AMRC Midlands facility in Derby, our digital C&I group aim to build capability and capacity for UK businesses in all parts of the nuclear market and other highly-regulated industries.
+Our digital C&I group aims to build capability and capacity for UK businesses in all parts of the nuclear market and other highly-regulated industries.
 Applications include:

 • Meeting the requirements of new build projects.